Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: AGN-based SMBHB Population Synthesis

 where $M_2$ is the secondary BH mass, $b_{\rm max}$ is the maximum impact parameter, and $v_{\rm DF} =\sqrt{2} \sigma$ is the relative velocity of the secondary to the primary BH.
 We set an initial separation of 10~kpc as well as the impact parameter.
-While the initial separation primarily influences the dynamical friction timescale, the subsequent orbital decay phases predominantly impact the orbital evolution of the binaries.
-Therefore, though changing $a_0$ from 10 kpc to 40 kpc, corresponding to M87-like massive galaxy radius \citep{Cohen:1997tx} results in a factor difference of a few times in light of SGWB evaluation, the impact is limited in comparison with other parameters, such as binary gas accretion rate discussed below.
+While the dynamical friction timescale depends strongly on the initial separation, the binaries spend the majority of their time during the subsequent orbital decay.
+Therefore, though changing $a_0$ from 10 kpc to 40 kpc, corresponding to M87-like massive galaxy radius \citep{Cohen:1997tx} results in a factor of few difference in light of SGWB evaluation, the impact is limited in comparison with other parameters, such as binary gas accretion rate discussed below.
 For the sake of simplicity, we fix $a_0$ to its fiducial value in this study.

 When the orbital separation shrinks down to $\lesssim 10$ pc, the stellar hardening phase becomes dominant, formulated as \citep{Quinlan:1996vp,2008gady.book.....B}

 where $H\ =14.3$ is the hardening rate coefficient \citep{2008gady.book.....B, Zhao:2023kff} and $\rho_0$ is the stellar density at the galaxy core.
 We adopt a fiducial value of $\rho_0 = 10.0 M_{\odot}/\rm{pc}^3$, representative of massive elliptical galaxies with stellar masses $M_{*}\sim10^{11}M_{\odot}$ that host the $10^{8-9} M_\odot$ SMBHs dominating the SGWB signal (see e.g., \citet{Sesana:2015haa, Goulding:2019hnn}).